-A complainant or reporter may submit a paper (hard copy) or electronic Sexual Misconduct Report Form to the Dean of Students Office, the Office of Judicial Affairs (OJA), or one of the University's Title IX Coordinators.
-Although the Report Form should contain sufficient information to permit the respondent to understand and respond adequately to the charges being brought, it may not reflect every detail related to the allegations in the complaint, as additional information may be discovered during the investigation.
+A complainant or reporter may submit a paper (hard copy) or electronic Incident Report Form to the Title IX Coordinator, the Dean of Students Office, the Office of Judicial Affairs (OJA), or one of the University's Deputy Title IX Coordinators.
+Although the Incident Report Form should contain sufficient information to permit the respondent to understand and respond adequately to the charges being brought, it may not reflect every detail related to the allegations in the complaint, as additional information may be discovered during the investigation.

-A complainant may also call or meet with the Dean of Students Office, OJA, or a Title IX Coordinator to initiate a complaint.
+A complainant may also call or meet with the Title IX Coordinator, the Dean of Students Office, OJA, or a Deputy Title IX Coordinator to initiate a complaint.

-University Title IX Coordinator 888 Commonwealth Ave., Suite 303 617-353-9286
+University Title IX Coordinator

+888 Commonwealth Ave., Suite 303 617-353-0911